 Stop the Spread

 The Australian Government Department of Health have advised the following measures to slow the spread of the virus:

 practise good hygiene (regular hand washing, cough or sneeze your into elbow)

 practise social distancing – stay 1.5metres away from other people

 stay home and get tested if you have symptoms

 wear a mask whenever social distancing is not possible

 Wherever possible we are reducing the number of patients attending our consulting suite by offering telehealth appointments.
-Occasionally we will need to see you in person.
-In line with government guidelines, we allow only patients to attend the Complete Urology Care Suite except in special circumstances.
-These include:
+Occasionally we will need to see you in person, in which case we ask that you:

 Maintain 1.5m distance from other people

 Telehealth means connecting you with your urologist or urology nurse from home using telecommunications technology.
 You will not need to register or sign up to any teleconferencing sites and no downloads are necessary.
 All you need is a smartphone with a Wi-Fi or mobile data connection.
 When your urologist or nurse is ready to connect for your appointment, you will receive an SMS with a link to your appointment.
 Follow the link and accept the prompts to be connected for your appoinment.